FrankN88/MS2_University-Research-Group/TESTING.md

     1. As a Frequent User, I want to check to see if there are any newly added features regarding the research.

-        1. The user would already be comfortable with the website layout and can easily check the related page.
-Click [here](place_picture/gif_here)
+        1. The user would already be comfortable with the website layout and can easily check the page he/she is interested in.
+Click [here](assets/images/testing_images/ux_stories/navbar.png)

     2. As a Frequent User, I want to check to see if there is any news related to the staff and seminars.

         1. The user would already be comfortable with the website layout and can easily click the links to the selected pages.
-Click [here](place_picture/gif_here)
+Click [here](assets/images/testing_images/ux_stories/publications_link.png)

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or releases or notified about special events and seminars.
         1. At the bottom of every page there is a footer with a clickable embedded email address.
 Click [here](assets/testing_files/testing_ux_goals/footer.png)
         2. In the page "About" the users can insert their personal details in a form to receive the newsletter and be updated about latest releases.
-Click [here](place_picture/gif_here)
+Click [here](assets/images/testing_images/ux_stories/form.png)

 -   #### Site Owner Goals, Testing